Quantum Energy Teleportation under Equilibrium and Nonequilibrium Environments: Energy Teleportation and Redfield Equation

 Here the coefficients $\alpha _ { j }(\varepsilon)$ and $\beta_ { j }(\varepsilon)$ are the dissipation rates, given by

 where the coupling spectrum $\gamma_j(\varepsilon)$ is

 and $n_j(\varepsilon)$ is the Bose-Einstein (minus sign) or the Fermi-Dirac (plus sign) distribution

 The sign of $ \beta_ { j }(\varepsilon)$ is plus for the bosonic reservoirs, while it is minus for fermionic reservoirs.
 Parameters $T_j$ and $\mu_j$ are the equilibrium temperatures and chemical potentials of $j$-th reservoir, respectively.
 For bosonic reservoirs, such as photon or phonon baths, the particle number is not conserved with a vanishing chemical potential.
-Since the Bloch-Redfield equation is based on the assumption that the interaction between the system and the environment is weak, we can further assume that the coupling spectra with different frequencies are much less than the energy scale of the two qubits, namely $g_{k} \ll \varepsilon_A,\varepsilon_B$.
-Therefore, it is reasonable to view $g_{k}$ as constants (independent of the transition frequencies $\varepsilon_{\pm}$).
+Since the Bloch-Redfield equation is based on the assumption that the interaction between the system and the environment is weak, we can further assume that the coupling spectra with different frequencies are much less than the energy scale of the two qubits, namely $g_{k_j} \ll \varepsilon_A,\varepsilon_B$.
+Therefore, it is reasonable to view $g_{k_j}$ as constants (independent of the transition frequencies $\varepsilon_{\pm}$), we set $g_{k_A}=g_A,g_{k_B}=g_B$.

+We consider QET under steady-state conditions, where, after completing a total protocol, the environment can “cool” the system back to its initial state.
+In the minimal QET model, one usually assumes \(\kappa \sim \varepsilon_{A,B}\) to enhance the performance of QET.
+Meanwhile, the execution time of the QET protocol must be shorter than the timescale of internal energy diffusion in the system, namely \(1/\kappa\).
+In the weak-coupling regime, one has \(\gamma_{A,B}\sim g_{A,B}^2 \ll \varepsilon_{A,B} \sim \kappa\), which implies that the timescale of protocol execution $1/\kappa$ is much shorter than the timescale on which the environment affects the system $1/\gamma_{A,B}$.
+Therefore, the environmental influence can be neglected during the execution of the protocol.

-The two-qubit steady state can be solved by reformulating the Bloch-Redfield equation in the Liouville space \cite{wang2018steady,wang2019nonequilibrium}.
-It corresponds to the eigenstates of the superoperator with the zero eigenvalue.
-Because the four eigenstates of $H_{AB}$ is in $X$ form (\ref{rhoX}), the steady state either in the Hamiltonian eigenbasis or the local basis is an $X$ density operator.
+The two-qubit steady state can be obtained by reformulating the Bloch--Redfield equation in Liouville space \cite{wang2018steady,wang2019nonequilibrium}.
+It corresponds to the right eigenvector of the superoperator with zero eigenvalue.
+Because the eigenstates of $H_{AB}$ lead to an $X$-state structure [cf. Eq.~(\ref{rhoX})], the steady state retains an $X$-type density-matrix form, both in the Hamiltonian eigenbasis and in the local basis.
+For all steady states presented in this work, we numerically verified positivity and unit trace before evaluating the QET energy output.
+In other words, for each parameter set shown in the figures, the steady-state density matrix satisfies \(\rho_{\mathrm{AB}}\ge 0\) and \(\mathrm{Tr}(\rho_{\mathrm{AB}})=1\) within numerical precision.
+Therefore, the results reported here are restricted to parameter regimes in which the Bloch--Redfield steady state remains physical.